AhmedElsherbini/Clinker_naming/README.md

 # Clinker_naming
-**Kindly if you find this repo useful for your work, cite & star this repo**
+**Kindly, if you find this repo useful for your work, cite & star this repo**

 **What is this script?**

-[Clinker](https://github.com/gamcil/clinker) is a my favorite tool for synteny visualization and genemic data showing.
+[Clinker](https://github.com/gamcil/clinker) is my favorite tool for synteny visualization and genomic data showing.
 However, for gene annotation, it is a bit complicated in comparison Easyfig.
 This is a script that is a workaround to overcome this.

 **What do you need?**